List of Places to Access Quick Loans in Kenya

 13. Branch loan app

 The branch is a multi-national lending app in Kenya, Tanzania, Nigeria, and India.
 It was launched in Kenya in 2015 and delivered loans in Kenya through Safaricom M-Pesa.
-The app is available in Google PlayStore or IOS App store and has over 10 million installs.
+The app is available in Google PlayStore or IOS App Store and has over 10 million installs.

 14. Zenka loan